Provide guidance when considering deployment or upgrading your network appliances and infrastructure for VoIP and UCaaS.

 Having "fast internet connection" does not always carry over to your wireless network.
 There are many new specifications and standards with wireless networking but the guidelines remain the same; wireless bandwidth, throughput, and latency are affected by the environment.
 Materials of walls and ceilings, distance from access points, and amount of clients connected to one access point or wifi networks greatly affect each other.
 If you are experiencing challenges with call or meeting quality for users on Wifi, consider adding more access points or increasing the bandwidth allocation for the wireless network.

-VPN, MPLS, SDWAN, Site 2 Site Tunnels
+Fabric Connections, VPN, MPLS, SDWAN, Site 2 Site Tunnels

 Terms used in this article: (in order of usage)